LuukHenk/head_box/ROADMAP.md

 - Make the shotgun bullets shorter
 - Add a different bullet texture

-### make a physics system
-- Add all velocity related functions
-- Add all rotation related functions
-- Add all collision related functions

 # User stories for more and better enemies (v0.0.2?)